Gift ideas, mall hours for last-minute Christmas shopping

-(WSVN) - As the upcoming, chilly holiday draws closer, many South Floridians may be in need of some last-minute gifts.
+SUNRISE, FLA.
+(WSVN) - As the upcoming, chilly holiday draws closer, South Floridians may be in need of some last-minute gifts, and many headed to their local shopping centers to make their eleventh-hour purchases.

-If you happen to be someone who is on the Christmas crunch here are some local mall hours for Christmas Eve:
+That window to order Christmas gifts from Amazon is closed now, but malls across South Florida will be open.
+Here are some local mall hours for Christmas Eve:

 - Aventura Mall – 8 a.m. to 7 p.m.